StockNews.com Downgrades Farmer Bros. (NASDAQ:FARM) to Sell

-StockNews.com downgraded shares of Farmer Bros.
-(NASDAQ:FARM – Free Report) from a hold rating to a sell rating in a research note released on Thursday.
+Farmer Bros.
+(NASDAQ:FARM – Free Report) was downgraded by equities researchers at StockNews.com from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Friday.

 Farmer Bros.
-(NASDAQ:FARM – Free Report) last released its quarterly earnings data on Wednesday, May 10th.
-The company reported ($0.57) earnings per share for the quarter, missing the consensus estimate of ($0.40) by ($0.17).
-The firm had revenue of $124.23 million for the quarter, compared to analyst estimates of $134.00 million.
+(NASDAQ:FARM – Free Report) last announced its quarterly earnings data on Wednesday, May 10th.
+The company reported ($0.57) EPS for the quarter, missing analysts’ consensus estimates of ($0.40) by ($0.17).
+The firm had revenue of $124.23 million during the quarter, compared to the consensus estimate of $134.00 million.
 Farmer Bros. had a negative net margin of 7.22% and a negative return on equity of 40.39%.
-As a group, sell-side analysts expect that Farmer Bros. will post -2.29 EPS for the current fiscal year.
+Analysts expect that Farmer Bros. will post -2.29 EPS for the current fiscal year.

 About Farmer Bros.